dillionmegida/dillionmegida.com/src/pages/p/react-render-props-simplified.md

 export default FetchComponent
 ```

 That's it for the main component.
-Using useEffect, we make a fetch request to the end point provided by the consumer component. `fetchData` is an assumed function which makes a fetch request.
-It depends on the method you want to achieve that - could be [axios]().
+Using useEffect, we make a fetch request to the endpoint provided by the consumer component. `fetchData` is an assumed function that makes a fetch request.
+It depends on the method you want to achieve that - could be [axios](https://www.npmjs.com/package/axios).
 It would also be asynchronous so you would have to handle it with `promise` or `async/await`.
-I didn't bother about that for simplicity of the article.
+I didn't bother about that for the simplicity of the article.

 When the data is gotten, the state is updated and of course, the consumer component is re-rendered.